Harm OCD:

 • Avoiding knives, medications, or vehicles

-• Seeking reassurance (“Do you think I’d ever hurt you?”)
+• Example: “Do you think I’d ever hurt you?”

-• Mentally reviewing behavior to ensure no harm was done
+• Doing a mental check to ensure no harm was done

 • Confessing “bad” thoughts to others

-• Watching news stories about violence to “check” reactions
+• Watching news stories about violence to assess their reaction

-Though these behaviors reduce anxiety short-term, they train the brain to overestimate risk.
+Though these behaviors reduce anxiety short-term, they really just train the brain to overestimate risk and respond to thoughts with intensity.

 How Harm OCD Differs from Violent Intentions

-A key distinction between Harm-Obsessive Compulsive Disorder and genuine violent ideation lies in intent.
-People with Harm OCD are horrified by their thoughts.
-They try to avoid situations that could put others at risk.
-Someone with true violent intent, in contrast, typically experiences satisfaction or justification in their ideas, not fear or disgust.
+A key distinction between Harm-Obsessive Compulsive Disorder and genuine violent ideation lies is the intent.
+People with Harm OCD are usually by their thoughts, so they try to avoid situations that could put others at risk.
+Someone with true violent intent would not experience fear or disgust from those thoughts.

 The Cycle of Obsessions and Compulsions